 If a camper is injured or becomes seriously ill while at Camp, every effort will be made to contact the parent, guardian, or other listed authorized person.
-In all cases involving serious illness or injury, the Student Life Program Coordinator or Camp Coordinator will contact the listed parties who will then be informed of the hospital location if the camper should transportation be required as deemed necessary by Baltimore City emergency staff or University Public Safety staff.
+In all cases involving serious illness or injury, Camp Administration will contact the listed parties who will then be informed of the hospital location should transportation be required as deemed necessary by Baltimore City emergency staff or University Public Safety staff.